inconvergent/gridfont/README.md

     |\-/

+## Paths

+When drawing a new path the cursor is always reset to the `origin`, which is in the upper left corner.
+The coordinate system is rotated like this:

+        -
+        |
+    - --o-- x+
+        |
+        y+

+From there you can perform relative and absolute moves.
+Once the command `D` is entered the path will start being drawn.
+Which means you can move the cursor into position before starting each path.

+### Relative motions

+The following commands are allowed:

+     Q   N   E
+       \ | /
+     r - o - R    <-- o is the current position of the cursor / | \
+     e   n   q

+Any integer after a direction command is interpreted as the length of the step, otherwise the step size is 1.

+### Absolute moves

+The following absolute moves are allowed

+  - `Mx,y` to move to position `x,y` relative to the `origin`.
+  - W to move to move out to the right hand side of the drawing.
+  - w to move to the left.
+  - H to move to the top of the drawing.
+  - h to move to the bottom of the drawing.

+*(The following is incomplete.
+For this to work the spec requires grouping commands to avoid accumulating the path for individual commands.)*

+As an example, you can use `hW` to move to the lower right hand corner from any position.

 ## Font

-The font (as it were) is (will be, once i finish it) included in `dat/font-parsed.json`.
+The font (as it were) is (will be, once I finish it) included in `dat/font-parsed.json`.
 The raw descriptions are in `dat/font.json`

 ## TODO

-    add Mx,y cmd (absolute move)?
     groups/pre-defined shapes?
+    group individual moves (to allow complex moves) draw paths as svg (for debug etc.) add W/w/H/h commands
-    finish a-z
+    finish a-z characters
-    finish 0-9
+    finish 0-9 characters
-    finish common symbols .,;:?/!+-= etc,
+    finish some common symbols .,;:?/!+-= etc,

     simple pair kerning instructions?
     some ligatures?